-Set piWidth to 1000

-Set piMinWidth to 1000 Set psCaption to "Media"
+Set piWidth to 1000 Set piMinWidth to 1000 Set psCaption to "Media" t phoDefaultView to Object oWebMainPanel is a cWebPanel

 Automatically Generate Key Fields

 For People as well as Media we defined unique, numeric keys.
 This number stored in those key fields is in fact not relevant to the user.
 In addition, it would be troublesome for users to remember what the last given number was when they try to create a new Media or Person record.
 This can easily be taken care of; it only takes two steps: